 Even with a FERPA release, we cannot share some information.
 For example, we are not able to release tax information via phone.
-The Department of Education masks income information when the IRS Data Retrieval Tool is used.
+The Department of Education masks all information imported from the Internal Revenue Service into the FAFSA.
 If you or another individual needs this information, you will need to obtain copies of your respective IRS tax return or IRS tax return transcript.